leanprover-community/lean4web/README.md

 In addition, we use Nginx and pm2 to manage our server.

+### Legal information
+For legal purposes, we need to display contact details.
+When setting up your own server, you will need to modify the following files:

+- `client/src/config/text.tsx`: Update contact information & server location. (set them to `null` if you don't need to display them in your country)
+- `client/public/index.html`: Update the `noscript` page with the correct contact details.

 ## Development Instructions

 Install [npm](https://www.npmjs.com/) and clone this repository.
 Inside the repository, run